 Except I knew what I was getting into.
 I was not in active labor and at 2cm, I feared that they had to induce me.
 I was right.

-When I came to the labor room, they used an intravenous medication called Oxytocin to speed up labor and ripen my cervix.
-At 6cm around 3AM, the resident doctor broke my water artificially to speed up labor.
+When I came to the labor room, they used an intravenous medication called Oxytocin, which helps ripen the cervix and increase dilation.
+I was at 6cm around 3AM when a resident doctor broke my water artificially to speed up labor.

 The Doctor Deemed C-Section Necessary

 While I wanted to have a natural birth, relief from pain was all I thought about the whole time I was in labor.
 The contractions hurt like nothing else.
 Mine hurt 10 times more than dysmenorrhea.
 I wanted to ask for epidural but it wasn’t part of the package.
 I was begging for C-Section, but the doctors thought I was close and I could still push for natural birth.
 Until 11am came and they still couldn’t make my baby come out.

 As I mentioned earlier, I had gestational diabetes, putting me and my baby at a higher risk.
 The doctors deemed it necessary to do a Cesarean delivery.
 I was attended to by a team of anesthesiologists right there and then I was taken to the operating room.